WTF – Welcome to Fruita!

 Celebrating the Outdoors

 Much of what makes Fruita unique is its location.
-Frank Ladd, Executive Director of the local Chamber of Commerce, explains.
+Local Frank Ladd, explains:

 “I’ve been in western Colorado for twenty-two years, but I’m originally from the midwest.
 Of everywhere I’ve been, Fruita is unique.
 It’s a down-to-earth home town, but with all the beauty of the mountains, the canyons and a vast array of outdoor activities.”